odoo/documentation/odoo_sh/getting_started/settings.rst

 ..
 Warning::
   These settings are required for **private repositories** only.
-  If you are looking on how to set up your submodules, instructions are available in the `Advanced/Submodules <../advanced/submodules.html>`_ chapter of this documentation.
+  If you are looking on how to set up your submodules, instructions are available in the chapter `Submodules <../advanced/submodules.html>`_ of this documentation.

 .. image:: ./media/interface-settings-submodules.png
    :align: center